andrepestana-aot/poc-m8flow/README.md

 ⚠️ Experimental structure for evaluation.
 Not an official AOT repository.
-Created to validate patching strategy.
+Created to validate repo/rebranding strategy.